-Mercy UK commits to restoring hope and transforming lives within the parameters of an ethical framework.
+Mercy UK is committed to restoring hope and transforming lives within the parameters of an ethical framework.
 The following principles are those which underpin our ethical working practices:

 AUTONOMY: RESPECTING AN INDIVIDUAL’S RIGHT TO CHOOSE